 Families new to the Laveen School District

-Families new to the Laveen School District, that will be enrolling their children for the upcoming school year, will be asked to complete a registration packet and to select their top three school choices in order of preference.
+Families new to the Laveen School District, that will be enrolling their children for the upcoming school year, will be asked to complete a registration packet.
 Placement decisions will be made during the spring for the upcoming school year.
 Families who live outside the Laveen School District boundaries will be required to submit an Open Enrollment Form as well.
 New registrations are accepted on a first-come, first-served basis.

-- Students living outside the district boundary and not included in any of the above categories
+- Nonresident students not included in any of the above criteria.

 Students that currently walk to school and students that are currently bused to their neighborhood school will continue to do so.
 Bus transportation will continue to be offered to students living within a school’s transportation zone.